IBM/code-engine-python-sdk/README_FIRST.md

 If a release is warranted, the tool will determine what kind of release (patch, minor, or major) and proceed with the deployment.
 The tool is configured in this repository to publish to [PyPI](https://pypi.org/) and update the changelog.
 To run these deployments, you must add a `GH_TOKEN`, `PYPI_USER` and `PYPI_PASSWORD` as environment variables to the Travis settings.

+## Setting the ``User-Agent`` Header In Preparation for SDK Metrics Gathering

+If you plan to gather metrics for your SDK, the `User-Agent` header value must be a string similar to the following:
+   `my-python-sdk/0.0.1 (lang=python; arch=x86_64; os=Linux; python.version=3.7.4)`

+The key parts are the sdk name (`my-python-sdk`), version (`0.0.1`) and the language name (`lang=python`).
+This is required because the analytics data collector uses the User-Agent header included with each request to gather usage data for IBM Cloud services.

+The default implementation of the `get_sdk_headers` method provided in this SDK template repository will need to be modified slightly for your SDK.
+Replace the `my-python-sdk/0.0.1` part with the name and version of your Python SDK.
+The rest of the system information should remain as-is.

+For example, suppose your Python SDK project is called `platform-services-python-sdk` and its version is `2.3.1`.
+The `User-Agent` header value should be:
+   `platform-services-python-sdk/2.3.1 (lang=python; arch=x86_64; os=Linux; python.version=3.7.4)`

+__Note__: It is very important that the sdk name ends with the string `-sdk`, as the analytics data collector uses this to gather usage data.

+More information about the analytics tool, and other steps you should take to start gathering metrics for your SDK can be found [here](https://github.ibm.com/CloudEngineering/sdk-analytics).